Sales to foreign diplomats or missions

 - Type of purchase - official or personal

-- The mission or organization to which the buyer is assigned
+- Buyer’s mission or organization

 - The dealership's name, mailing address, and phone and fax numbers